sathify/CCSS/README.md

 <code>_animate.scss</code> All animation classes used application wide.

 <code>_bootstrap-overrides.scss</code> Framework overrides only.
 Sometimes the level of specificity of framework selectors is so high that overriding them requires long specific selectors.
-Overriding at a global level should NOT be done in context of an SCSS view, module, etc, instead all global overrides go here.
+Overriding at a global level should not be done in the context of a SCSS component, instead all global overrides go here.

 ##### Components
 Any unit of reusable CSS not mentioned above is considered a "component".
 We use AngularJS so I categorized them to 3 types of CSS components: view, directive, and standard; and hence the directory structure which is derived from SMACSS.
 All components follow the above mentioned modified BEM naming convention in combination with the CamelCase.
 This got me *great wins* in making other team members start following BEM style syntax and also avoided lots of confusion when not using the following <code>-, --, & __</code>!